 Climate change : a real menace, not only for the planet

-Enhanced greenhouse effect leads to rising temperatures but also to sea level raising, significant changes in precipitation and wind patterns, intensification of extreme climatic events, ice caps melting and disruption to ecosystems, among others impacts.
+Enhanced greenhouse effect leads to temperature increase but also to sea level rise, significant changes in precipitation and wind patterns, intensification of extreme climatic events, ice caps melting and ecological disruption, and others impacts.

-These in turn have negative effects on our societies, especially as vulnerable urban settlements develop near coastlines, as heat waves and droughts occur more often in already water stressed areas, as water reserves are depleting due to increasing use, pollution, saline intrusion near the coasts and melting of glaciers and ice caps, as some islands may disappear under rising oceans, as extreme climatic events lead to considerable damages, as new climatic conditions impact agricultural production, etc. A surge of food insecurity, climate-related diseases, mortality due to natural disasters, as well as massive population migrations are also to be expected.
+These in turn have negative effects on our societies, especially as vulnerable urban settlements develop near coastlines, as heat waves and droughts occur more often in areas already under water stress, as water reserves are depleted due to increased use, pollution, saline intrusion near the coasts and melting of glaciers and ice caps, as some islands may disappear under rising oceans, as extreme climatic events lead to considerable damages, as new climatic conditions impact agricultural production, etc. A surge of food insecurity, climate-related diseases, mortality due to natural disasters, as well as massive population migrations are also to be expected.

 The energy transition is not an option… but is full of opportunities

-In order to reach the 2°C objective and avoid dramatic consequences, and according to the estimations, we should leave at least two thirds to three quarters of all known fossil fuel reserves in the ground.
-But far from moving towards this direction, consumption of fossil fuels keeps growing, and new reserves are discovered and looked for on a constant basis.
+In order to reach the 2°C objective and avoid dramatic consequences, we should leave at least two thirds to three quarters of all known fossil fuel reserves in the ground.
+But far from moving towards this direction, consumption of fossil fuels keeps growing, and new reserves are discovered and looked for on a constant basis, according to the estimations.